tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 Make sure students can recognize and acknowledge their accomplishments.
 Communicate that

-* They've added another tool to their API-SDK tool belt: the IEX SDK, which is a great resource for historical stock data and financial functions.
+* They've added another tool to their API-SDK tool belt: the Alpaca Trade API SDK, which is a great resource for historical stock data and financial functions.

 * They've taken yet another deep dive into statistics, learning how to create, calculate, and interpret probability distributions.
 This includes using mean, standard deviation**, **daily returns, Numpy's random data generators, and histograms in order to implement and visualize portfolio simulations.